Agoric/documentation/main/getting-started/before-using-agoric.md

 # Installing the Agoric SDK

 To write JavaScript smart contracts using the Agoric Zoe framework, first install the Agoric Software Development Kit (SDK).
-The Agoric SDK is currently supported on macOS, Linux, WSL, and Docker.
+The Agoric SDK is currently supported on MacOS, Linux, and Windows Subsystem for Linux (WSL).
 There is currently **no support** for Windows 10 or Windows 11.

 After installing the Agoric SDK, you can proceed to [starting a project](/getting-started/start-a-project.md) with the Agoric CLI to create and deploy [smart contracts](/getting-started/deploying.md).